 The very first time I discovered Skútafoss waterfall was in mid-winter.
 The temperatures had been below zero for about a week, and the river was frozen.

 Only the blue pool and centre of the waterfall weren’t frozen.
 In very cold temperatures, it is possible to cross the frozen river.
 Most of the river after Skútafoss waterfall is only a few inches deep.

 These hotels and guesthouses are about a 20-minute drive from Skútafoss waterfall.

 One of the main challenges at Skútafoss is including the mountains in your composition.
 When you are close to the waterfall, the mountains disappear behind the ledge and cave.
 It is possible to include the mountains from further back, but then the waterfall doesn’t have so much impact.

 One way to include the mountain with Skútafoss waterfall is to hike up to the top of the cave.
 In clear weather, you will be able to see all the mountains in the valley.

 Inside the Cave

 You can see the roof of the cave to the right in the image above.
 Being in the cave is one of my favourites.
 It can protect you from wind and rain, which can be heavy here.
 Inside the cave, I would recommend a super-wide-angle lens.
 Something like 17-mm will include the outline of the cave.
 From inside the cave, there is a nice composition of the blue pool and both waterfalls.

 Skútafoss Waterfall Study

 The rock around the waterfall is black.
 This offers strong contrast with the white of the waterfall or ice and snow.
-With such a dark surround, it is easy to isolate the waterfall to make a great, Natural object study.
+With such a dark environment, it is easy to isolate the waterfall to make a great natural object study.
 The results can be very dramatic.